CharlesAbuga/farm_up/README.md

 ### How to Install
 Download flutter from the above link and follow installation steps.
-Configure your own firebase app and integrate Vertex AI to the project based on the platform.
+Configure your own firebase app including setting your own API and following the steps outlined in firebase based on the platform, either [android](https://firebase.google.com/docs/flutter/setup?platform=android), [ios](https://firebase.google.com/docs/flutter/setup?platform=ios) or [web](https://firebase.google.com/docs/flutter/setup?platform=web) and integrate Vertex AI to the project based on the platform.

 ```bash